gatanaso/multiselect-combo-box-flow/README.md

 [![Stars on vaadin.com/directory](https://img.shields.io/vaadin-directory/star/multiselect-combo-box.svg)](https://vaadin.com/directory/component/multiselect-combo-box)

 # MultiselectComboBox

-**⚠️ The component is not updated to work with the latest version of Vaadin**

 A multi select combo box component for Vaadin Flow.

 Integration of of the [multiselect-combo-box](https://github.com/gatanaso/multiselect-combo-box) web component.